Indian Canadians: Media

 There are numerous radio programs that represent Indo-Canadian culture.
 One notable program is Geetmala Radio, hosted by Darshan and Arvinder Sahota (also longtime television hosts of Indo-Canadian program, Eye on Asia).

 A number of Canadian television networks broadcast programming that features Indo-Canadian culture.
 One prominent multicultural/multireligious channel, Vision TV, presents a nonstop marathon of Indo-Canadian shows on Saturdays.
 These television shows often highlight Indo-Canadian events in Canada, and also show events from India involving Indians who reside there.
 In addition, other networks such as Omni Television, CityTV, and local community access channels also present local Indo-Canadian content, and Indian content from India.

 In recent years, there has been an establishment of Indian television networks from India on Canadian television.
 Shan Chandrasehkhar, an established Indo-Canadian who pioneered one of the first Indo-Canadian television shows in Canada, made a deal with the Canadian Radio-Television and Telecommunications Commission (CRTC) to allow Indian television networks based in India to send a direct feed to Canada.
 In doing so, he branded these channels under his own company known as the Asian Television Network.
-Since 1997, Indo-Canadians can subscribe to channels from India via purchasing TV channel packages from their local satellite/cable companies.
+Indo-Canadians can subscribe to channels from India via purchasing TV channel packages from their local satellite/cable companies.
 Indo-Canadians view such networks as Zee TV, B4U, Sony Entertainment Television, and Aaj Tak to name a few.
 Goan communities are connected by a number of city-based websites that inform the community of local activities such as dances, religious services, and village feasts, that serve to connect the community to its rural origins in Goa.

 Radio stations in the Greater Toronto Area with Indo Canadian content include CJSA-FM broadcasting on 101.3FM.
 Another station is CINA broadcasting on AM 1650.

 Major newspapers include Canindia News in Toronto & Montreal, The Asian Star and The Punjabi Star in Vancouver.

 As of 2012, there are many Punjabi newspapers, most of which are published in Vancouver and Toronto.
 As of that year, 50 of them are weekly, two are daily, and others are monthly.

 By 2012, partly due to coverage of Air India Flight 182, coverage of Punjabi issues in The Globe and Mail, the Vancouver Sun, and other mainstream Canadian newspapers had increased.